Top 10 Best Television Shows of the '90s

 The humor is obviously very clean, so it can be very boring for older viewers.
 But still, that sense of nostalgia can make it enjoyable for every age.
 I loved the show growing up.
 Obviously, I don't like it as much as I did back then, but it still has a special place in my heart.

-Freaks and Geeks Freaks and Geeks is an American teen comedy-drama television series, created by Paul Feig, with Judd Apatow as executive producer, that aired on NBC during the 1999–2000 television season.
+Freaks and Geeks is an American teen comedy-drama television series, created by Paul Feig, with Judd Apatow as executive producer.
+It aired on NBC during the 1999-2000 television season.
+Despite only running for one season, it gained a strong cult following and helped launch the careers of several cast... read more

-The Powerpuff Girls The Powerpuff Girls is an American animated television series created by animator Craig McCracken for Cartoon Network.
-The main characters of this show are Blossom, Bubbles, and Buttercup.
-The show is about the Professor Utonium creating three little superhero girls that save the day from villains... read more
+The Powerpuff Girls is an American animated television series created by animator Craig McCracken for Cartoon Network.
+The main characters of the show are Blossom, Bubbles, and Buttercup.
+The story follows Professor Utonium, who accidentally creates three little superhero girls using a mixture of sugar,... read more

 8Load More